In Absolute Returns, author Alexander Ineichen stresses that trading is nothing more than a game. There are three types

 - Cryptocurrencies: BTC, ETH, etc.

 Will you trade stocks?
 Currencies?
 Futures?
 Commodities?
 BTC?
 What markets will you choose?
 While some people might focus on limited, market-specific portfolios, such as currencies or bonds, others pursue a more widely diversified portfolio of markets.
 For example, the AHL Diversified Program (the largest trend following fund in the world, now run by Man Group PLC and founded by here) trades a diversified portfolio of over 100 core markets on 36 exchanges.
 They trade stock indices, bonds, currencies, short-term interest rates, and commodities.

 AHL does not have fundamental expertise.
 No trend following trader keeps fundamental experts on staff.
 They do not have an in-depth understanding of the companies that comprise whatever stock index.
 Their expertise is to take these different markets and “make them the same” through price analysis.
-When you look at trend following performance losses are offset by winners.
+To trade the trend.
+When you look at trend traders performance losses are offset by winners.
 No one ever knows which market will be the big trend that pays for the losses—hence the need for diversification.
 AHL is even more precise about diversification:

 “The cornerstone of the AHL investment philosophy is that financial markets experience persistent anomalies or inefficiencies in the form of price trends.
 Trends are a manifestation of serial correlation in financial markets—the phenomenon whereby past price movements inform about future price behavior.
 Serial correlation can be explained by factors as obvious as crowd behavior, as well as more subtle factors, such as varying levels of information among different market participants.
 Although they vary in their intensity, duration, and frequency, price trends are universally recurrent across all sectors and markets.
 Trends are an attractive focus for active trading styles applied across a diverse range of global markets.”